asim/malten/README.md

 ## WhatsApp

 To enable usage through WhatsApp set the env var below and scan the QR code output on the command line.
-Malten will login as you.

 ```
 WHATSAPP_CLIENT=true